- Reference Number: HEY-130/2019

 Early in pregnancy you will have had your BMI measured.
 If it is 30 or more, you have a higher risk of complications for you and your baby.

-- High blood pressure and pre-eclampsia.
+- Increases the risk of high blood pressure and pre-eclampsia

-- Increases the chance of labour progressing slowly resulting in a longer labour.
+- Increases the chance of labour progressing slowly resulting in a longer labour

 - Makes it more likely that assistance will be required to help deliver the baby, for example; ventouse (a suction cap attached to baby’s head) forceps or emergency caesarean delivery.

-- Increases the risk of infection.
+- Increases the risk of infection

-- Increases the risk of heavy bleeding.
+- Increases the risk of heavy bleeding

-- Increases the risk of the shoulders getting stuck at the birth (shoulder dystocia).
+- Increases the risk of the shoulders getting stuck at the birth (shoulder dystocia)

-- Increases the risk of stillbirth.
+- Increases the risk of stillbirth

 If you decide to have an epidural for pain relief, it might be difficult and take longer to insert.

-A baby is also more likely to be overweight and develop diabetes in later life.
+Baby is also more likely to be overweight and develop diabetes in later life.
 You may have an increased risk of developing an infection.

 What can I do to help?